-Follow Chuck on his vacation by looking at the pictures he took!
+Follow Chuck on vacation by looking at the pictures he took!
 What is he doing in each picture?
-Use your imagination and creativity to write captions for each one.
+Use your imagination and creativity to write captions for each.

 This fun printable project allows your child to cut out elements of a landscape painting and then paste them to experiment with composition and perspective.